Holidays with autistic children can be brilliant but they can also be hard sometimes.

 Have you ever googled ‘autism holidays’ to get inspiration?
 There’s very little that pops up.

-That’s why I asked members of my Facebook group – Travelling the Spectrum – which of their holidays they would recommend to other parents of children on the spectrum.
+That’s why I asked my Instagram followers and members of my Facebook group – Travelling the Spectrum – which of their holidays they would recommend to other parents of children on the spectrum.